MotokiShiga/stem-nmf/README.md

 ## Nonnegative Matrix Factorization for STEM-EELS/EDX Analysis

-This repository provides MATLAB codes of our proposed methods in [1].
+This repository provides MATLAB and Python codes of our proposed methods in [1].

 In MATLAB, you can run a demo script for **NMF-SO** (Nonnegative Matrix Factorization with Soft Orthogonality constraint):